Is Nursing Home Turnover in North Texas Putting Seniors at Risk?

 The issue of staffing and quality of care is certainly a concern across the state, which houses more than 92,000 nursing home residents.
 The staffing crisis is reportedly most concerning in North Texas, however, including 29 nursing homes in Wichita County alone.
 High nursing home turnover rates have been shown to produce negative outcomes in the quality of care, and in the overall health and wellbeing of staff.

 Read on to learn more about nursing home turnover rates, how Medicaid funding impacts turnover and quality of care, and how to ensure your loved one gets the care that he or she deserves.
-If you have questions about your loved one’s legal rights, contact Brown & Brothers to speak with one of our attorneys.
+If you have questions about your loved one’s legal rights, contact Brown, Christie & Green to speak with one of our attorneys.

 Nursing Home Turnover Causing Concern for Residents and Families